wenbinyugroup/OpenSG/docs/user-guide/examples.rst

 Current examples include:

-* run_shell_analysis.py: This example demonstrates how to use the OpenSG package to compute the stiffness matrix for shell blade segments.
+* ``run_shell_analysis.py`` : This example demonstrates how to use the OpenSG package to compute the stiffness matrix for shell blade segments.

-* run_solid_analysis.py: This example demonstrates how to use the OpenSG package to compute the stiffness matrix for solid blade segments.
+* ``run_solid_analysis.py`` : This example demonstrates how to use the OpenSG package to compute the stiffness matrix for solid blade segments.

-* generate_shell_segments.py: This example demonstrates how to use the OpenSG package preprocess the shell blade mesh data to individual segment meshes.
+* ``generate_shell_segments.py`` : This example demonstrates how to use the OpenSG package to preprocess the shell blade mesh data to individual segment meshes.

 Running the Examples